AlexandreRives/RegLog-EDA/README.md

 	fit <- fit_reg_log(formula = class ~ ., data = breast, mode = "batch", learning_rate = 0.01, max_iter = 100, graph = FALSE, espilon = 0.0001)

-One option can be used if you want to scale your dataset : normalize : FALSE by default.
+One option can be used if you want to scale your dataset : normalize : FALSE by default, TRUE if you want to scale your data. graph : FALSE by default, if you want to plot the graph during the gradient descent, turn it on TRUE.

 Using the $ after the fit object can give you an access to 3 lists :
  - the coefficients